hicksjduk/channel/README.md

 has an available value.
 Without a default clause, the select blocks until a value is available on one of the channels, or all the channels are closed.

 An equivalent Java implementation of this is also provided in this package.
-Shown below is a Go select statement and its Java equivalent:
+Shown below are a Go select statement and its Java equivalent:

 **Go**